 The 2017 project selection for dok.incubator includes two Nordic projects that made it through selection.
 Between 26 June and 1 July the second session of dok.incubator mentoring takes place in Ystad during the week leading up to the film festival when Nordisk Panorama greets the project in Malmö in September.

 dok.incubator is an organization specializing in supporting documentary projects in the rough-cut stage.
-During 3 workshops in April, June and September teams of producer-director-editor will focus the film’s topic and sharpen the storytelling, get a wider perspective to see the film in the international market and concrete tools to effectively approach their future audience.
+During 3 workshops in April, June and September teams of producer-director-editor will focus on the film’s topic and sharpen the storytelling, get a wider perspective to see the film in the international market and concrete tools to effectively approach their future audience.

 During the workshop the teams work hard in the editing room, building a clever and tailor-made distribution plan and marketing strategy as well as meeting up with important international decision-makers, distributors, sales agents and festival programmers.

 The workshop is divided into three week-long residential sessions, out of which the last of the three will take place just before Nordisk Panorama Film Festival 2017.
 At Nordisk Panorama we always look forward to hosting the final presentation of the films selected as a proud partner of dok.incubator.
 With the festival taking place 21-26 September 2017, the almost finished documentaries presented in Malmö will be able to meet the deadlines for IDFA, DOK Leipzig, the Berlinale and Sundance.